 If you have milkweed plants, seeds, or seed pods to share please bring them along to our Exchange table.
-Please label seeds (in small bags or envelopes) and plants according to the type of milkweed.
-We will provide a general sheet with planting instructions and guidelines.
-Monarchs rely on Milkweed for their survival (for laying eggs and as food for their caterpillar stage.)
+Please label seeds and plants according to the type of milkweed.
+We will provide a sheet with planting instructions and guidelines.
+After all, if you want help Monarchs, plant Milkweed!